 13. Crooked Falls.

-quite impressive, especially since you are standing right in front of
+impressive, especially since the observation area is right in front of

 Crooked Falls British Columbia Canada

 15. More to the left.

 Here is our video of the full view of Crooked Falls:

 16. There is also an opportunity to descend on the right side to the

 very bottom of the observation area.
 It wasn't dangerous this time.

 However, if the volume of water would be larger, things might get more